 PD(s)/PI(s) are encouraged to consider a one-time continuity supplement if a critical life event is expected to impact research progress on their first independent Research Project Grant award AND there is a clear plan for how the addition of supplemental funds up to $50,000 in direct costs for up to one year will be used to mitigate delays and/or interruptions in research progress.
 There must be a plan to return to full research productivity at the end of the supplement period.

-For the purposes of this program, childbirth, adoption, and emergent critical health issue for self or primary caregiving responsibilities of an ailing spouse, child, partner, or a member of the immediate family during the project period are critical life events that would qualify for consideration.
+For the purposes of this program, childbirth, adoption, serious personal health issues or illness and/or debilitating conditions, high-risk pregnancy, primary caregiving responsibilities of an ailing spouse, child, partner, parent, or a member of the immediate family during the project period are critical life events that would qualify for consideration.
+Detailed personal health information such as specific diagnoses or medical conditions is not required or necessary to be considered for this supplement.

 To be eligible, the precipitating CLE must occur during the active RPG award or up to 12 weeks prior to the start date of the award.
 In circumstances in which the critical life event is pending and is expected to occur during the project period, the supplement request may be submitted in advance of the event.
 Requests related to critical life events that occurred 12 or more weeks prior to the start date on the original Notice of Award, or which occurred more than 1 year prior to the time of this supplement request are not suitable for this program.
 In addition, this supplement is not intended to be used to extend the length of the award period.